troubalex/11ty-blog/site/posts/2022-06-11-tea-or-coffee.md

 ## Germans ask, Norwegians guess

 I am German; I come from an ask culture.
-I go through life assuming that I can ask for what I need and that people will either agree or tell me “no” in polite but uncertain terms.
+I go through life assuming that I can ask for what I need and that people will either agree or tell me “no” in polite but no uncertain terms.
 In Germany, there is little ambiguity here.
 That's why I expect asking someone if they want tea or coffee to be a straightforward conversation.

 My partner is Norwegian; he is very much from a guess culture.
 When he hears the question, a whole different scene plays out in his head.
 For one, he cannot know for sure that I have coffee in the house even though I offer it.
 Then, if he replies that he wants coffee, I might make some even though I had personally prefered tea.
 He would feel bad for effectively forcing his preference on me, so in an attempt to resolve this awkward situation, he tries to tease the necessary information out of me.
 Then he can avoid asking for something I do not also want in the first place.